Be Patient. Order in process.

 Just as annealed glass goes through an “annealing process,” tempered glass goes through a “tempering process” during glass fabrication.
 Tempered glass is made from annealed glass that is heated at extreme temperatures, more than 1,000 degrees Fahrenheit.
 Then, the glass is rapidly cooled by a machine that blows frigid temperatures at it.
 Through exposure to extreme temperatures, the glass changes its structure.
 The outer surface of the glass cools much faster than the internal glass, which creates tension internally as the outer surface compresses.
 This is how glass is “tempered” and becomes stronger and safer than annealed glass.

-Tempered glass windows and doors are the preferred glass type for commercial buildings and wherever human safety is a concern.
+Tempered glass windows and doors are the preferred glass type for commercial storefront windows and wherever human safety is a concern.
 Because it’s harder to break, it’s a preferred window glaze for businesses or homes that want to prevent break-ins.
-It is also commonly used for household appliances, shower doors, automobile side and rearview windows, shower doors, glass surfaces, and glass doors.
+It is also commonly used for household appliances, shower doors, automobile side and rearview windows, glass surfaces, and glass doors.

 Tempered glass is a custom window and door glaze, as it has to be made to size and can’t be cut after going through the tempering process, as cutting may damage the tempered structure.
 This is another way that it differs from annealed glass, which can be cut after it’s made.